Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions

 Unifying sensing and communication in CFMM systems enhances performance, reduces spectrum congestion, and lowers costs by sharing hardware resources.
-However, these benefits rely on optimally designed ISAC waveforms, precoders, detectors, and estimators.
-Achieving optimal designs involves complex multi-objective optimization due to inherent sensing and communication trade-offs.
+However, these benefits depend on the optimal design of ISAC waveforms, precoders, detectors, and estimators.
+Achieving optimal designs requires complex multi-objective optimization due to inherent trade-offs between sensing and communication.
 Moreover, the unified designs and real-time implementation of CF-ISAC based on classical model-based analytical techniques may often become sub-optimal due to model inadequacy or incompleteness.
-On the other hand, the Pareto-optimal algorithms and solutions for the multi-objective optimization problems that apply to CF-ISAC may be entirely unknown in some instances.
-They may also be prohibitively complicated in computations or practically non-viable in implementations.
+On the other hand, Pareto-optimal algorithms and solutions for multi-objective optimization problems that apply to CF-ISAC may be entirely unknown in some cases.
+They may also be prohibitively computationally expensive or practically infeasible to implement.

-ML-based techniques have emerged as powerful and efficient data-driven alternatives to classical model-based signal processing and optimization \cite{Yu2022, Hu2021, Dai2020}.
+ML-based techniques have emerged as efficient, data-driven alternatives to classical model-based signal processing and optimization \cite{Yu2022, Hu2021, Dai2020,Vaezi2026}.
 Deep learning, in particular, is well-suited for CF-ISAC, where multiple conflicting objectives must be jointly optimized \cite{Demirhan2024ML}.
-For instance, deep learning can be used to design efficient unified beamformers that balance sensing and communication goals \cite{Demirhan2024ML}.
+For instance, deep learning can help design unified beamformers that balance sensing and communication goals \cite{Demirhan2024ML}.

-These benefits accrue due to data-driven CF-ISAC techniques extracting features from high-dimensional multimodal data, leveraging its embedded low-dimensional structures for model learning \cite{Cheng2024a}.
+These benefits accrue because data-driven CF-ISAC techniques extract features from high-dimensional multimodal data, leveraging the embedded low-dimensional structures for model learning \cite{Vaezi2026,Cheng2024a}.
 The multimodal sensory information in CFMM channels can enhance model-driven CF-ISAC designs and optimizations.
 Retaining 3D data structures improves the accuracy and generalization of learning-based models, even with limited datasets.
 Deep learning can also aid in jointly estimating communication and sensing channel parameters, including CSI acquisition, data decoding, and target localization through delay, Doppler, and angular-domain parameter estimation.

 Deep learning enhances adaptivity and enables intelligent network features in CF-ISAC.
 Applications include autonomous vehicles, localization, human activity detection, environmental monitoring, object tracking, smart surveillance, and wide-area imaging.